Legacy Browser Support

 If your organization wants to take advantage of the Chrome browser, but your users still need to access older websites and apps that require Internet Explorer, you can use this feature to easily switch between browsers.
 The Chrome Legacy Browser Support extension allows users to switch automatically between Chrome and another browser.
 When your user clicks a link that requires a legacy browser to open (such as a site that requires ActiveX), the URL will automatically open in the legacy browser from Chrome.
 You can specify which URLs to launch into a second browser and deploy this Chrome policy for the organization.
-Legacy Browser Support (LBS) requires Chrome 31 or higher.
+Use Legacy Browser Support (LBS) with the latest stable release of Chrome.

-Additionally, install an Internet Explorer Legacy Browser Support add-on for your users.
-This will open links your users click on in IE that don't depend on legacy software in Chrome.
-With this Internet Explorer add-on installed, Chrome and IE will switch to the best browser, depending on which website or app is being accessed.
+Additionally, install the Legacy Browser Support - native host add-on for your users.
+Without this package the Extension will not be able to open the alternative browser.
+LBS will open links your users click on in IE that don't depend on legacy software in Chrome.
+With this native host add-on installed, Chrome and IE will switch to the best browser, depending on which website or app is being accessed.

 You can alternatively set Internet Explorer as your default browser and Chrome as your secondary browser.
 For instructions on how to set up this configuration, see Step 4.